gdagstn/cellula/README.md

 an input to the MST creation in `slingshot`, or to identify the starting node in `monocle3`.

-Other important parameters are: - `dr` - the reduced dimensional reduction in which trajectories will be estimated (default is "PCA") - `start` - the starting cluster for trajectory estimation, defaulting to "auto" for an entropy-based method - `omega` - `slingshot` only.
-Whether or not to use a synthetic cluster to estimate disjointed trajectories, as detailed in `?slingshot::getLineages` - `invert` - `monocle` only.
+Other important parameters are:

+  - `dr` - the reduced dimensional
+reduction in which trajectories will be estimated (default is "PCA")

+  - `start` - the starting cluster for trajectory estimation, defaulting to "auto" for an entropy-based method

+  - `omega` - `slingshot` only.
+Whether
+or not to use a synthetic cluster to estimate disjointed trajectories, as detailed in `?slingshot::getLineages`

+  - `rge` - `monocle` only.
+The method for graph learning.
+Must be one of `

+  - `invert` - `monocle` only.
-Whether or not to invert the direction of the pseudotime vector. - `dr_embed` - an additional 2D dimensional reduction slot in which to embed the trajectories (`slingshot` curves or `monocle` principal graph).
-Yields slightly different results according to the method. - `doDE` - whether or not to perform differential expression on every trajectory.
+Whether or not to invert the direction of the pseudotime vector.

+  - `dr_embed` - an additional 2D dimensional reduction slot in which to
+embed the trajectories (`slingshot` curves or `monocle` principal graph).
+Yields slightly different results according to the method.

+  - `doDE` - whether or not to perform differential expression on every trajectory.

 The output is the same object used in the input, with some additional